No Fond Return of Love: Publication history

 No Fond Return of Love was Pym's sixth novel, published by Jonathan Cape in 1961.
 During the writing period, Pym noted that she wanted to write a novel about "the lives of ordinary people".
-The novel did not receive much critical notice, although was reviewed positively in Tatler, where the reviewer wrote:
+The novel did not receive much critical notice, although it was reviewed positively in Tatler, where the reviewer wrote:

-Pym's working title was A Thankless Task, in reference to the live of an indexer and assistant researcher.
+Pym's working title was A Thankless Task, in reference to the life of an indexer and assistant researcher.
 Pym shared the same profession as Viola and Dulcie, having worked at the International African Institute in London since 1946.
 The publishers felt the title was too negative, and so Pym chose the final title from a poem by eighteenth-century poet Frances Greville (which she altered from "no kind return of love").